nevinsm/dockerized-webdev-services/README.md

 ## Usage

-See my (Compose Templates)[https://github.com/nevinsm/dockerized-webdev-templates.git] repository for compatible compose files
+See my (Compose Templates)[https://github.com/nevinsm/dockerized-webdev-templates.git] repository for compatible compose files, and (jwilder/nginx-proxy)[https://github.com/jwilder/nginx-proxy] for environment variables related to the proxy.
+You can also attach a service to mailhog for smtp testing via the `mail` network, and phpmyadmin via the `phpmyadmin` network.

 The key components are: